thatlarrypearson/telemetry-obd-log-to-csv/docs/JSON_DATA_INTEGRATOR.md

 ## Output Sort Order

 When all three of the JSON record fields in two different records have the same values, then one of the records is a duplicate record.
+All of the records are sorted using the ordering shown below.

 - ```json_record["iso_ts_pre"]```
 - ```json_record["iso_ts_post"]```